Today is a great day to research the potential health benefits of pechay.

 Besides these, you’ll also get a good amount of protein and dietary fiber.

-Pechay is an excellent food to add to your daily meals to improve or keep your heart healthy.
+Pechay, also known as Chinese cabbage, is an excellent food to add to your daily meals to improve or keep your heart healthy.

-First of all, it is rich in fiber which brings a lot to the table when it comes to your cardiovascular health.
+First of all, it is rich in fiber, which brings a lot to the table when it comes to your cardiovascular health.

-13. Pechay Improves Blood Pressure
+17. Pechay May Improve Blood Pressure

-14. Improves The Health Of Your Skin
+18. May Improve The Health Of Your Skin

 Pechay is abundant in nutrients that your skin can also benefit from.